 As indicated above, a contracted tug boat working for TZC transports steel girder assemblies from the Port of Coeymans to the construction site at the Tappan Zee Bridge (175 kilometers) twice weekly.
 Using AIS data from three downstream trips, the average speed of a typical contracted tug during transit between the Port of Coeymans and the Tappan Zee Bridge was determined to be 8.2 knots (range: 0.7 to 11.4 knots); the average speed through Haverstraw Bay to the Tappan Zee Bridge (from 19 measurements) was also 8.2 knots (range: 4.8 to 10.8 knots).
-The tug travels at speeds of six to eight knots during approximately 33% of the trip from Coeymans, and eight to ten knots during 58% of the trip, ten to eleven knots during 5% of the trip, and less than six knots during 4% of the trip.
+The tug travels at speeds of six to eight knots during approximately 33% of the trip from Coeymans, and eight to ten knots during 58% of the trip, ten to eleven knots during 5% of the trip, and less than six knots during 4% of the trip..
 During tows between Coeymans and the construction site, the tug operates within the federal navigation channel, where depths are between 30 and 40 feet, and adheres to United State Coast Guard Navigation Rules for International-Inland while in transit.
-FHWA submitted additional information to us on April 21, 2016, which indicates that 95 round trips still need to be completed between the project site and the staging area.
-Of these, 80 will occur between April 21, 2016 and November 30, 2016, while the remaining 15 trips will occur in 2017.
-At 24 hours per trip, it is anticipated that this tug will operate for 1,920 hours in 2016, and 360 in 2017.
+FHWA submitted additional information to us in November 2016, which indicates that 25 round trips still need to be completed between the project site and the staging area.
+Of these, 10 will occur in 2017 and 15 will occur in 2018.
+At 24 hours per round trip, it is anticipated that this tug will operate for 240 hours in 2017, and 360 in 2018.

 There is minimal information available on the proportion of time at which crew boats and delivery boats travel within specific speed ranges.
 In FHWA's analysis, it is indicated that the 15 crew boats traveled between 15 and 25 knots (with a maximum speed of 35 knots) over a cumulative (2012-2015) 60,100 hours between May and September.
 TZC reported that both crew boats and delivery boats travelled a total of 116,400 hours since in water construction began in early 2013, and that they were active for 30,800 hours in 2015.
-On February 19, 2016, we received additional information from FHWA that indicates that the project crew boats are anticipated to be operational for 106,500 hours over the remaining three years of the project (2016: 42,300, 2017: 43, 600, 2018: 20,600).
-This yields an average of 35,500 hours per year.
+In November 2016, we received additional information from FHWA that indicates that the project crew boats are anticipated to be operational for 76,900 hours over the remaining three years of the project (2017: 42,900, 2018: 29, 100, 2019: 4,900).
+This yields an average of 25,633 hours per year.